barlowhaydnb/SmokelessRuntimeEFIPatcher/README.md

 Also the code quality and the parsing engine are not that great, but were the best I could come to.

-## Question and Techinal discussion
-You can try to reach me over https://discord.gg/Mj2Zc3jDFW

 ## Already backed config
 https://github.com/SmokelessCPUv2/SREP-Community-Patches